 Poor quality is generally the reason for too much bitterness, and sometimes could also be low-density coffee that’s over-roasted.
 This usually means that the coffee was improperly ground or too much of it was put in the filter.
 As a result, the water hasn’t been able to flow properly, which causes a bitter-tasting brew.
 Brewing is an important factor in good tasting coffee, where the ideal time in less than four to five minutes.

-Simply put, this criterion is the total amount of caffeine that is contained in the beans.
+Simply put, this criterion is the total amount of caffeine that is contained in the whole beans.
 Robusta has a higher level of caffeine, but in practice this value is almost the same for any drink.

 Let’s see in what drinks what content of this substance.